ldionne/nstl/README.md

   giving access to `ValueType` via the iterator's traits.
 Also, we will be able to specialize algorithms depending on an iterator's traits.

-* Refactor the names used for iterators in the algorithms to make them consistent with boost iterator categories.

 * Find a way to share helper functions across many levels of algorithms, avoiding the useless duplication of function instantiations.